-The Private Warrants will not be transferable, assignable or salable until 30 days after the Closing Date (except, among other limited exceptions) and they will not be redeemable by us so long as they are held by the Selling Stockholders or their permitted transferees.
+The Private Warrants will not be transferable, assignable or salable until 30 days after the Closing Date (subject to certain limited exceptions) and they will not be redeemable by us so long as they are held by certain of the Selling Securityholders or their permitted transferees.
 Otherwise, the Private Warrants have terms and provisions that are identical to those of the Public Warrants, including as to exercise price, exercisability and exercise period.
-If the Private Warrants are held by holders other than the Selling Stockholders or their permitted transferees, the Private Warrants will be redeemable by us and exercisable by the holders on the same basis as the Public Warrants.
+If the Private Warrants are held by holders other than certain of the Selling Securityholders or their permitted transferees, the Private Warrants will be redeemable by us and exercisable by the holders on the same basis as the Public Warrants.